LaShawnSykes/Group-3_Project1/README.md

 ## Glossary

 -**Diabetes:** A chronic medical condition characterized by elevated levels of blood sugar, resulting from the body's inability to produce or effectively use insulin.
 -**HbA1c:** Hemoglobin A1c, a measure of average blood glucose levels over a period of time, commonly used to diagnose and monitor diabetes.
 -**BMI:** Body Mass Index, a measure of body fat based on an individual's weight and height, often used to assess the risk of developing various health conditions, including diabetes.
 -**Microvascular Complications:** Diabetes-related complications affecting small blood vessels, such as those in the eyes, kidneys, and nerves.
 -**Macrovascular Complications:** Diabetes-related complications affecting large blood vessels, often associated with cardiovascular diseases such as heart disease and stroke.
 -**Statistical Analysis:** The process of collecting, cleaning, analyzing, and interpreting numerical data to uncover patterns, trends, and associations within a dataset.
 -**Correlation Studies:** Research methods aimed at identifying relationships or associations between different variables or factors within a dataset.
 -**Visualization Techniques:** Methods of presenting data and statistical findings in visual formats, such as charts, graphs, and diagrams, to facilitate understanding and communication of complex information.
 -**Age Distribution:** The representation of the distribution of individuals within a population based on their age, often used to analyze age-related patterns and trends in health conditions.
--**Statistical Tests:** Formal procedures used to make inferences about relationships or differences within a dataset, such as t-tests, ANOVA, and chi-square tests, to assess the significance of findings.
+-**Glucose:** A simple sugar (monosaccharide) that serves as the primary source of energy for the body's cells.
+It is a crucial molecule in metabolism and is found in many foods, particularly carbohydrates.
+-**Blood Glucose:** The concentration of glucose present in the bloodstream.
+It is regulated by hormones such as insulin and glucagon and serves as a vital indicator of metabolic health.
+-**Insulin:** A hormone produced by the pancreas that regulates blood glucose levels by promoting the uptake of glucose into cells and the storage of excess glucose as glycogen in the liver and muscles.
+-**Gluconeogenesis:** The synthesis of glucose from non-carbohydrate sources, such as amino acids and glycerol, primarily in the liver, to maintain blood glucose levels during fasting or prolonged exercise.
+-**Hyperglycemia:** A condition characterized by high blood glucose levels, often associated with diabetes mellitus or temporary stressors such as infection or injury.
+-**Hypoglycemia:** A condition characterized by low blood glucose levels, which can lead to symptoms such as weakness, shakiness, and confusion.
+It is commonly associated with diabetes treatment involving insulin or certain medications.
+-**Glycemic Index (GI):** A measure of how quickly a carbohydrate-containing food raises blood glucose levels after consumption compared to a reference food (usually glucose or white bread).
+Foods with a high GI cause a rapid spike in blood glucose, while those with a low GI produce a more gradual increase.

 ## Code availability
 The code for the analysis of the datasets and visualizations can be accessed in the GitHub repository, which is a JUPYTER notebook located within the code directory.
 The scripts can be executed with Python 3.6 and allows for reproducibility and code reuse.